1 pound dried white beans, such as great northern, cannellini or lima

 12 hours, 36 minutes

-2. The next day, add a pinch of baking soda to the water (if you live in a hard water area), and simmer the beans until just tender.
+2. The next day, drain then simmer the beans until just tender.
 The cooking time may be as little as 30 minutes, or over an hour, depending on the beans.
-Add additional water if necessary
+Add additional water if necessary.

-3. Once cooked, drain the the beans well and toss them in a bit of olive oil (this will prevent the skin of the beans from flaking, and bit of salt to taste).
+3. Once cooked, drain the the beans and toss them in a bit of olive oil.
+The oil will prevent the skin of the beans from flaking, and add salt to taste.

 4. Heat a large non-stick skillet over medium-high heat.
 Melt 1 teaspoon butter and 1 tablespoon olive oil.
 Then stir in 1/3 of the beans.
-Fry in a single layer until golden brown, about 2-3 minutes.
-Remove to a large bowl.
-Repeat 2 more times or until all beans are fried.
+Fry in a single layer until golden brown, about 5 minutes.
+Transfer to a large bowl.
+Repeat until all beans are fried.

-5. Add in the remaining 1/2 tablespoon butter and tablespoon of olive oil along with the scallions, garlic, red chilies and baby spinach.
+5. Add in the remaining 1/2 tablespoon butter and tablespoon of olive oil along with the scallions, garlic, red chilies and baby spinach to the skillet.
 Cook until the greens are just wilted, about 3 minutes.
-Add the beans and let cool to until mixture is slightly warm about 5 minutes.
+Transfer to the bowl with the beans.
+Let cool to room temperature, about 10 minutes.